5 Black Snakes in Pennsylvania

 They are entirely black on their backs and stomachs.
 However, they have a small patch of white under their throat, and older coloration differs significantly from infantile coloration.

-Northern Black Racers are gray with dark spots down their sides when they are young and brown spots down the middle of the back.
+Northern Black Racers are gray with dark spots down their sides when young and brown spots down the middle of the back.

 Hikers can find these snakes hiding under rocks and inside logs throughout Pennsylvania.
 It is not choosy about the type of habitat it prefers.